meilisearch/documentation/learn/getting_started/algolia_migration.md

 ## APIs

-This section compares Algolia and Meilisearch's respective API methods.
-We have used JavaScript for reference.
+This section compares Algolia and Meilisearch's respective API methods, using JavaScript for reference.

 | Topic | Algolia | Meilisearch |
 | --- | --- | --- |